turingschool/frontend-mod-1-prework/finalPrep/README.md

 Depending on if you are in Section A or B, you have anywhere between 1.5-3.5 weeks before you start Mod 1.
 This is an important time to take care of life things such as doctor appointments, dog park trips, quality time with friends and family, etc. It is also important that you maintain the knowledge and skills you acquired during Mod 0 and this pre-work.
 You can absolutely do both, but to do so successfully, **you need a plan**.
 We recommend spending, on average, 1-2 hours a day coding (totally 20-40 hours of time).

 What is your plan and how are you going to hold yourself to it?
 Specifically...
-- What are you going to work on?
-[Resources here](https://github.com/turingschool-examples/fe-m1-practice)
+- __What are you going to work on?
+[Resources here](https://github.com/turingschool-examples/fe-m1-practice)__
+- I'm going to work on collating my notes to the best that I can and practice some capstone exercises.
+Also see if I can get a proper environment established on my Windows PC just in case.
-- What days are you going to work?
+- __What days are you going to work?__
+- Hopefully a little bit each day
-- What times on those days are you going to work?
+- __What times on those days are you going to work?__
+- Between 9 and 11 AM, and after 5 PM on a few days
-- Where you going to be sitting/standing as you do this?
+- __Where you going to be sitting/standing as you do this?__
+- At work, my couch or at my bedroom desk
-- Where are you documenting this plan?
-Google Calendar, calendar on your wall, your journal?
+- __Where are you documenting this plan?
+Google Calendar, calendar on your wall, your journal?__
+- It's simple enough that it fits in my head
-- Do any stakeholders in your life know about this plan?
-(The answer needs to be yes by the time you answer this...)
+- __Do any stakeholders in your life know about this plan?
+(The answer needs to be yes by the time you answer this...)__
+- Yes, roommate and Turing Alum Gaby, my friends, and family
-- What personal items/events are important to you during this time?
+- __What personal items/events are important to you during this time?
 How are you going to make sure those are not neglected?
-(Hint, block time on the calendar for them!)
+(Hint, block time on the calendar for them!)__
+- Completeing Turing and getting a job is all I care about during this time.
+If I have time to go on a bike ride, go see my fam, or go on a hike that'd be cool, but I'm not expecting to get to do much of that.

 ## Extensions
 If you're interested in challenging yourself _even more_ and getting a step ahead in your coding abilities before your first day, we recommend working on either: